-- i. avoid increased the risk of flooding from either increased run off or from building within flood risk areas and take account of the predicted impact of climate change during the lifetime of the development. - ii. achieve best practice in water efficiency such as water efficient fittings and appliances, water harvesting and storage features and green roofs. - iii. conserve and enhance the landscape, with particular attention to habitat connectivity, green and blue infrastructure networks, landscape and biodiversity designations, priority habitats, and protected species. - iv. achieve at least 10% biodiversity net gain (a higher percentage of net gain, based on robust evidencing, would be supported). - v. encourage a range of sustainable and innovative transport modes, for example, bicycle storage, safe routes for cycling and walking, car clubs, public transport enhancements to provide regular services. - vi. provide necessary infrastructure and ducting to enable communications services, including high speed broadband to be delivered to new homes. - vii. apply the net zero target as per the Oxfordshire Treescapes Report (appendix 03) by encouraging diversification of farmland to deliver more woodland especially in Nature Recovery areas, Natural Flood Management areas and utilising farmland in the northern and eastern parts of the parish.
-A higher target may be imposed to offset the effects of any development which must minimise energy use and its overall carbon impact both during construction and in occupation.
-In addition, renewable energy capacity will be required to be provided where appropriate, such as on rooftops for PV, and with EV charging points for parking.
-Development should also be able to facilitate charging off road points to enable maximum use and - viii. assesses the impacts of and seeks to avoid increases in traffic flows, air pollution, noise, and vibration through the village, notably along Station Road, through a combination of design measures and access arrangements for any development proposals (during both construction and completion phases).
+- i. avoid increased the risk of flooding from either increased run off or from building within flood risk areas and take account of the predicted impact of climate change during the lifetime of the development. - ii. achieve best practice in water efficiency such as water efficient fittings and appliances, water harvesting and storage features and green roofs. - iii. conserve and enhance the landscape, with particular attention to habitat connectivity, green and blue infrastructure networks, landscape and biodiversity designations, priority habitats, and protected species. - iv. achieve at least 10% biodiversity net gain (a higher percentage of net gain, based on robust evidencing, would be supported). - v. incorporate a range of sustainable and innovative transport modes, for example, bicycle storage, safe routes for cycling and walking, car clubs, public transport enhancements to provide regular services.